bhermanmit/ans_cd/source/authors/poster_auth_44.rst

  :ref:`Back to Index <index>`

-Sugrue, Rosemary - Posters
+Styron, Jedediah - Posters
 --------------------------

-* `Rosemary Sugrue, Massachusetts Institute of Technology.
-A Modified Mechanistic Model for Predicting Bubble Departure Diameter in Subcooled Flow Boiling.
-Thermal Hydraulics/Fluids <../_static/docs/383.pdf>`_
+* `Jedediah Styron, University of New Mexico.
+Review of the Thorium Fuel Cycle and Its Higher Burn-up Capabilities in Future PWR Designs.
+Operations & Power <../_static/docs/354.pdf>`_